This document describes various aspects of accessing data in an Adabas database with Natural.

 This section discusses processing loops required to process data

-that have been selected from a database as a result of a FIND
+that have been selected from a database as a result of a FIND,

-or HISTOGRAM
+READ or HISTOGRAM statement.

 The following topics are covered: